Gloria Mark: Career

-Mark's work has been covered in popular media outlets such as the New York Times, Wall Street Journal, NPR, The Atlantic and BBC.
+Mark's work has been covered in major news outlets such as The New York Times, The Wall Street Journal, The Atlantic, NPR, and the BBC.
 She has also presented at the SXSW and Aspen Ideas festivals.

 Notable honors and awards

 Mark was awarded the Best CHI paper in 2014 and the Google Research Award in 2011 and 2014.
 She is recognized with a Columbia University Graduate Fellowship and received a Fulbright Scholarship from Humboldt University in 2006.
 Furthermore, Mark was a recipient of the National Science Foundation Career Grant for her work from 2001 to 2006 and in 2004–05, she was awarded the Outstanding Graduate Student Mentor Award from the Donald Bren School of Information and Computer Sciences.
 Mark has been recognized for her significant career contributions to research as she received the UCI ICS Dean's Mid-Career Award for Research in 2015 and inducted to the CHI Academy in 2017.